Ariel-GonzAguer/Ariel-GonzAguer/README.md

 I am a Front End Web Engineer who likes to write clean and simple code.
 I like to focus on accessibility and making products easy to use.

-I'm also a Professional Brewer with more than 7 years of experience, in case you want some beer too
+I'm also a Professional Brewer with more than 7 years of experience, in case you want some beer too.